Fix Microsoft Store is blocked error in Windows 11

 Microsoft Store is blocked (Error code: 0x800704EC)

-There are various settings that can cause it to block the Microsoft Store.
+Various settings can cause it to block the Microsoft Store.
 Therefore, you should ask the following questions to determine the source of the block for the Microsoft Store:

 1. Is there a Group Policy Setting in place blocking Microsoft Store?

 • Type gpedit.msc for opening Local group policy editor.
-If you are managing this policy setting from a Active directory domain controller, you can open the Group policy management console using gpmc.msc.
+If you are managing this policy setting from an Active directory domain controller, you can open the Group policy management console using gpmc.msc.

 • Navigate to Computer Configuration > Administrative Templates > Windows Components > Store